-Automobile Graveyard: An establishment that is maintained, used, or operated for storing, keeping, buying, or selling wrecked, scrapped, ruined, or motor vehicle parts, as defined in MGL c.140B, s.1
+Automobile Graveyard: An establishment that is maintained, used, or operated for storing, keeping, buying, or selling wrecked, scrapped, ruined, or dismantled motor vehicles or motor vehicle parts, (as defined in MGL c.140B, s.1).

 Aquifer: A geologic formation composed of rock, sand or gravel that contains significant amounts of potentially recoverable water.